-Engineering a Healthy Future
+Engineering the Future

-Challenges were varied and thought-provoking, ranging from mental health, to fitness, healthy eating, recycling and pollution.
-The students rose to the challenge, and on Friday the groups presented their solutions and were judged by the primary pupils, at an interactive fayre in Oriam.
-The visiting Primary School children and their teachers were hugely enthusiastic about the project:
+Challenges were varied and thought-provoking, ranging from mental health to fitness, healthy eating, recycling and pollution.
+The students rose to the challenge, and on Friday the groups presented their solutions and were judged by the primary pupils at an interactive fayre in Oriam.
+The visiting primary school children and their teachers were hugely enthusiastic about the project:

 The opportunity you gave them enabled the children to use their creativity skills (a big initiative in Scottish Education at the moment).
 And, then seeing their ideas come to life was very exciting for them.
 In addition, the way the children were interacting with the students (adults in their eyes) was fantastic.
 I saw some of my children, who are usually really shy, chatting away to adults they don't know - it was great.

 As well as the academic side of the learning experience, the students learnt how to communicate complex scenarios and solutions to different audiences, and how to engage the public in research in a meaningful way.
 And of course, there were winners – determined by both pupils and Heriot-Watt staff.
-The pupil’s winners, were team 16, who came up with energy generating paving as a fitness tool.
+The pupils winners, were team 16, who came up with energy generating paving as a fitness tool.
 The staff winners were team 5, who were challenged to come up with new materials for a healthy planet.

-The Year of Health continues with a series of events and activities planned for the year, spanning a breadth of highly topical inter-connected activities including, for example; biological engineering, biophysics, computer science, mathematical biology, psychology, environmental health, cancer biology, neuroscience, rehabilitation technologies and the design of age-friendly cities and communities.
+The Year of Health continued with a series of events and activities, spanning a breadth of highly topical interconnected activities including, for example; biological engineering, biophysics, computer science, mathematical biology, psychology, environmental health, cancer biology, neuroscience, rehabilitation technologies and the design of age-friendly cities and communities.

 For more information see the Year of Health webpages and contact the HW Engage team on firstname.lastname@example.org.